cf73/ces2021/content/collections/pages/apply.md

         content:
           -
             type: text
-            text: "The first round of our 2024-25 Admissions Season is now closed.
-Families may still apply to be added to the 'waitpool' for our later admissions rounds.
-Read below for more information on how to apply."
+            text: 'The admissions season for the 2025-26 school year will open on October 1st and last through January 31st.
+Read below for more information on how to apply.'
     type: text
     enabled: true
   -